So you are having a baby! Woohoo! Your life and your house are about to be turned upside down.

 If you have a bunch of meals ready to pull out of the freezer on those days you want something quick, you will not be tempted to order in and blow a bunch of money.

-Print off this budget friendly new baby checklist, make a plan and stick to it.
+Print off this baby essential shopping list, make a plan, and stick to it.

 If you find you need something that you didn’t buy in advance, get out of the house and go get it.
 That’s it!